betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_common.md

 When bssw.io content contains links to resources which are hosted external to the bssw.io website, then those links have to be the absolute URL.

+## Link anchors for article sections

+As is often the case with Markdown processors, the one used in bssw,io generates anchors for sections headings other than the title (i.e., level 2 and higher headings, but not level 1).
+This allows individual sections to be the targets of links, within the article or from outside the article or site.

+The anchors are the [slugified](https://en.wikipedia.org/wiki/Clean_URL#Slug) versions of the heading text: basically lowercase the text, remove all punctuation, and replace spaces with hyphens (`-`).

+A link to a section heading can be constructed by adding `#anchor-slug` to the page's URL, where `anchor-slug` is the slugified heading text.

 ## Handling images

 From structural perspective, there are two types of images.  *Hero* images appear at the top of blog articles, and are also use to highlight the article in the [blog list](https://bssw.io/blog_posts) when it is newly published. *Body* images appear in the body of the article and are available in any article type.